 Ans.
 It holds the ballot paper containing the names and symbols of candidates.
-When pressed, the candidate button on the ballot unit sends a signal to the control unit where this is recorded in a non-volatile memory which can store the poll data indefinitely even without a battery back up.
+When pressed, the candidate button on the Balloting Unit sends a signal to the Control Unit where this is recorded in a non-volatile memory which can store the poll data indefinitely even without a battery back-up.